osabased/horizon/experience-optimization.md

 This document extends `stack.md` with Horizon's full-vision experience-optimization system.

-This is not an MVP checklist or build order.
-It describes the end-state architecture for how Horizon turns prior repo, session, validation, replay, attribution, and leverage evidence into better future Horizon behavior.
+It is not an MVP checklist.
+It is also not permission to build an unbounded self-modifying machine.
+It defines the end-state loop by which Horizon turns prior repo, session, validation, replay, attribution, exposure, and leverage evidence into better future Horizon behavior.

-The point is not to turn Horizon into a patch-writing coding agent.
-Horizon should still sit underneath opencode, Codex, Claude Code, and other host agents.
-The point is to make Horizon better at what it owns:
+Horizon remains a support substrate underneath opencode, Codex, Claude Code, and other host agents.
+Experience optimization improves what Horizon owns:

 - evidence selection
 - Context Pack compilation
 - validation routing
-- memory policy
+- fact, memory, and negative-knowledge policy
-- negative knowledge
 - host adaptation
 - intervention policy
-- exposure policy
+- exposure and retention policy
 - attribution
-- replay
-- audit
+- replay and audit
 - leverage accounting
 - policy governance

-Experience optimization should improve Horizon as a support substrate, not replace the host agent.
+It must not make patch generation, chat UI, editor UI, or autonomous product work a core Horizon responsibility.

 ---